KrshArchive/krshkodes/README.md

 <p>

 Alola peeps, I am **Krish** an 8th-grade student from Delhi, India.
 I started my tech journey on **30th September 2021**.
 Since then, I am learning new things and growing my network.
 I love to **chat, collaborate and contribute**.
-I am an open sourcer, that's my complete bio.
+I am an open sourcer.

 <details>
   <summary>🧑 More about me</summary>